tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 <figcaption>Figure 3: An SVG rectangle</figcaption>
 </figure>

-Most properties can be applied using inline attributes or CSS.
+Most style properties can be applied using inline attributes or CSS.
 Depending on what you wish to accomplish, you may elect one approach over the other, or a blend.
 It's a bit tedious defining a one-off style for each element, so if you're styling multiple elements the same way, a CSS class selector can be far more efficient.

 ### Adding Gradient Fills ###

 You can apply gradient fills using the [`<linearGradient>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/linearGradient) and [`<radialGradient>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/radialGradient) tags.
 For the steel surfaces of the espresso machine, you'll apply a gradient comprising different shades of grey.
 Creating and applying the gradient is a two-step process:

-1. you create a gradient fill using a `<linearGradient>` element and define its *colour-stops* using `<stop>` tags;
+1. you create a gradient fill using a `<linearGradient>` or `<radialGradient>` element and define its *colour-stops* using `<stop>` tags;
 2. then, you reference the gradient by its `id` attribute to apply it to a given shape.

 In this case, the `linearGradient` has an `id="steel"`, which you apply to three rectangles using a `fill="url(#steel)"` attribute.
 Add this code to your SVG: